sfoxwell/gatsby-source-woocommerce/README.md

 You can visit [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) for more information, and to learn about the different types of queries.

 ## Changelog
+- 0.4.0: Also map related products as product nodes, rather than just an array of IDs
 - 0.3.5: Gatsby Image related documentation c/o [Travis Reynolds](https://github.com/thetre97)
 - 0.3.4: Mapping products & tags to each other
 - 0.3.3: Fixing issues related to product - category mapping, API version.
 (Thank you [Travis Reynolds](https://github.com/thetre97)).